Home » Course » Main Course

 • onions – duh!
 This is French onion pasta after all. 😉 I typically use sweet onions but white or yellow onions work as well.

-• butter – use unsalted butter so that you can control the level of salt in this creamy caramelized onion sauce.
-Of all the fat options (cooking oil, vegetable oil, olive oil etc), I prefer the flavor of butter for this French onion pasta.
+• butter – use unsalted butter so that you can control the level of salt in the creamy caramelized onion sauce.
+Of all the fat options (cooking oil, vegetable oil, olive oil etc), I prefer butter for this French onion pasta because it is richer in flavor and makes a big difference in the sauce.

-• white wine – this brings incredible depth of flavor, similar to the key notes of a French onion soup.
+• white wine – a splash of white wine in the sauce brings some complexity in the sauce, similar to the key notes of a French onion soup.
 Use dryer white wine such as Chardonnay, Pinot Grigio or Sauvignon Blanc.

-• beef broth – another main ingredient in French onion soup.
+• beef broth or beef stock – another main ingredient in French onion soup.
+To make this dish vegetarian, use vegetable broth or vegetable stock instead.

 • garlic – always a must for the best flavor!
 I highly recommend using fresh over garlic powder for optimal flavor.
-Mince whole cloves of garlic to release maximum flavor.
+Mince garlic cloves to release maximum flavor.

 • heavy cream – this is the rich base of our sauce that brings creaminess to it.
-For a lower fat option, use half and half.
-Although note that this is not a thick creamy sauce but more of a cheesy sauce.
+For a lower fat option, use half and half – consistency will be less creamy if using half and half.

-• gruyère and Swiss cheese – the two signature cheeses in French onion dishes.
-You can technically use one and omit the other, but I love the combination of both of these cheeses together.
+• Swiss cheese – Gruyere is another good choice.
+Sometimes I use both because I love the combination of both of these cheeses together.

-• rigatoni pasta – you can use other shape of pasta but rigatoni or any short pasta is my favorite for this French onion pasta.
+• rigatoni pasta – you can use other pasta shapes but rigatoni or any short pasta is my favorite for this French onion pasta.

 How to Make It

 Cooking up this creamy French onion soup pasta is easier than it looks.
-Caramelizing the onions does require a bit of patience….but trust me, it will all be worth it!
+Caramelizing the onions takes the longest and does require a bit of patience….but trust me, it will all be worth it!

 Caramelizing Onions